rom-orlovich/scraper-tor/readme.md

 ## What have I learned?
 1. About Docker and its components: images and containers.
-2. How to use Docker by creating DockerFile and Docker-compose.
+2. How to use Docker by creating Dockerfile and docker-compose.
-3. What is web-scrapping, and how do we schedule it with node-cron.
+3. What is web-scrapping, and how I can schedule it with node-cron.
 4. How to use Redis for memorization.
-5. What is the darknet and how we can connect it via the tor browser.
+5. What is the darknet and how I can connect it via the tor browser.
 6. How to proxy HTTP requests to tor-network via Docker.